 Our cells become damaged all the time, and fortunately, our bodies are equipped with stem cells to repair the damage.
 To do the job, our tissues are full of progenitor cells – the early descendants of stem cells.
 Progenitor cells have a limited capacity for self-renewal and play a vital role in replacing and repairing damaged tissue.
 Like the shmoos of the cellular world, progenitors can differentiate into specialized cells to make new tissue.

-Unfortunately, as the decades roll on, progenitors also take damage hits and become dysfunctional.
-The build-up of damaged macromolecules can stimulate cellular stress responses.
-This is not good news for the progenitor cells, as cellular stress responses inhibit them from differentiating into specialized cells.
+Unfortunately, as the decades roll on, our stem cells decline due to years of damage.
+This happens as the build-up of damaged macromolecules stimulates cellular stress responses in the progenitor cells.
+In turn, this stress inhibits them from differentiating into specialized cells.
 No differentiation, no new tissue.